 Growing up, naps felt like punishment, an excuse for adults to stop pulling out their hair for 20 minutes of peace quiet.
 Mom said, “your behavior is unacceptable, time for a nap!”
 The tantrums started and down we go.
 As years passed, we slowly started to appreciate afternoon relaxation, especially in college – planning schedules around a siesta was living the dream.

 Problem was, we took naps and all their glory for granted.
 What we wouldn’t give for a rest right now but where’s the time?
 Whether you have an endless to-do-list, children of your own or clocking extra hours at the office, a nap is the ultimate wish that rarely comes true.
 Where’s the genie?

 Sleep in general has a variety of benefits from protection against scary things like obesity and heart disease – to simple things like improved memory.
 Similar to nighttime sleep, napping has benefits of its own.
 We took 20 minutes to indulge in daytime shut-eye in the office and we found 5 glorious reasons to take a time-out and get your nap on.

-Let’s face it, the office won’t stop during your midday snooze.
+Let’s face it, the office won’t freeze stop during your midday snooze.
 And then there’s the question of where to sleep and avoiding those pillow lines or nap head.
 But an afternoon siesta might be all you need to improve your work output, especially if you’re sleep-deprived or worn-out – even better than a cup of afternoon coffee.
 Uber, Zappos and Google are just a few companies that encourage employees to nap on the job.
 You might be thinking your productivity and work duties would be ruined by grogginess but give it a try next time you have a spare moment in the office.
 If studies show it you’ll feel a boost with a nap, what are you waiting for?

-Whether you lay your head down on your desk or sneak out to your car on your lunch break, taking the time to get some shut eye midday can have a profound impact on your life.
+Whether you lay your head down on your desk or sneak out to your car on your lunch break, taking the time to get some shut eye can have a profound impact on your life.